Let’s face it. Most professional services firms place little value on research. They firmly believe, “I know my clients well.” So what’s the point?

 In fact, their clients were much more concerned about how well the firm understood their industry.
 Price was a minor issue.
 It turned out that the firm’s entire business development efforts were aimed at addressing a concern that prospective clients did not have.

 The Real Importance of Research in Business Growth

 The bottom line is that professional services firms that do systematic, structured research on their target audiences grow faster and are more profitable.
 In short, research will help you grow your firm.

 Not sure you agree?
-Our research on 500 professional services firms is pretty persuasive:
+Our annual High Growth research study on over 1000 professional services firms is pretty persuasive:

 High growth professional services firms are those that grow at least a 20% compound annual growth rate.
 Low Growth firms are those that do not grow at all.
 High growth firms are also twice as likely to be highly profitable.
 So how do these two types of firms approach research?

 High growth firms are about two and one-half times more likely to do research on their target audience.
 In addition, when they do research they are also more likely to do it more frequently.
 Clearly, research is important to business growth and profitability.

 Yet many professional services firms are missing out on the benefits of research.
 For this reason, Hinge has released a comprehensive guide on the topic called the Professional Services Guide to Research.

 We wrote it not only to help you understand why you might want to do research, but also how you might go about doing it.
 It also talks about the kinds of insights that you can gain through research and how to apply them in your firm.